Last Updated on

 - Fiber is digestible, so no worries there (in fact, it reduces blood sugar spikes)

-So now that you know how to read food labels for your low carb diet, you will be easily able to manage your daily diet.
+So now that you know how to read food labels for your low carb diet that’s low in carbs, you will be easily able to manage your daily diet.

 The key to not get put off by the overwhelming feeling that you have to cook a separate meal for yourself is to go for something simple.